oracle-livelabs/oml/oml-fun-on-adb/get-started-livelabs/get-started-livelabs.md

 To create a user account:

-1. Sign into your OCI account, click the hamburger on the left to open the left navigation pane, and click **Autonomous Data Warehouse**.
+1. Sign into your OCI account, click the hamburger on the left to open the left navigation pane, and click **Oracle Database**.
+On the right pane under Autonomous Database, click **Autonomous Data Warehouse**.

 	![Oracle Autonomous Data Warehouse](images/adw.png)

-2. Click on the Autonomous Database instance.
+2. The Autonomous Database dashboard lists all the databases that are provisioned in the tenancy.
+Click the Oracle Autonomous Database that you have provisioned.

 	![Oracle Autonomous Data Warehouse](images/provisioned-adb.png)

-3. On the Autonomous Database Details page, click **Database Actions**.
+3. On the Autonomous Database details page, click **Database Actions**.

 	![Oracle Autonomous Data Warehouse](images/database_actions.png)